 Lender-required “cash reserves”

-Lenders have a cash reserve requirement to avoid a buyer “closing broke”.
-They don’t won’t you to end up in an early-term default.
-This requirement ensures that the borrower will be able to make their payment during the first few months.
+Lenders have a cash reserve requirement to avoid a buyer “closing broke.”
+They don’t want you to end up in an early-term default.
+This requirement ensures that you will be able to make your payments during the first few months.

 These are not funds that must be deposited with the lender.
 But the lender must be able to verify that you will have the funds available in a liquid source.
-These include savings account, checking account, or money market fund—after closing on the property.
-Generally speaking, they frown on using retirement assets for this purpose, since those funds cannot be easily liquidated.
+That could be a savings account, checking account, or money market fund.
+Generally speaking, they frown upon using retirement assets for this purpose, since those funds cannot be easily liquidated.